factr services are available in the following languages:

 It showcases the diversity of the community, and enhances the cultural education of the greater community.

 factr is 501(c) (3) Tax Exempt Non-Profit Organization.
-We promote the resilience and well-being of refugees and immigrants through counseling, forensic services, educational workshops and opportunities for cultural exchange with the larger community.
+We promote the resilience and well-being of refugees and immigrants through counseling, Forensic Mental Health Services, educational workshops and opportunities for cultural exchange with the larger community.